-Although executives are primarily mentally-focused, the corporate athlete must, nonetheless, pay close attention to the wellbeing of his or her body, not just how it looks but how it is being taken care of.
+Although executives are primarily mentally focused, the corporate athlete must, nonetheless, pay close attention to the well-being of his or her body, not just how it looks but how it is being taken care of.
 A corporate athlete cannot function at a high level for very long as just a head running around without a body attached.
-Corporate athletes are inclined to forget about their bodies, and yet, over time this dismissive attitude is a sure-fire recipe for burnout.
-Attention to diet, exercise, sleep, and a program of physical well-being cannot be excluded when excellence is the goal.
+Corporate athletes are inclined to forget about their bodies, and yet, over time, this dismissive attitude is a sure-fire recipe for burnout.
+Attention to diet, exercise, sleep, and a program of physical well-being can’t be excluded when excellence is the goal.

 On an emotional level, the corporate athlete must pay close attention to her feeling state.
-He cannot wait for a strong emotion like anger or frustration to overwhelm him and thus land him on the bench.
+She cannot wait for a strong emotion like anger or frustration to overwhelm her and thus land her on the bench.
 Just as an athlete might ask herself how she is feeling on a physical level, a corporate athlete must be aware of how she is on an emotional level and also be able to manage strong emotions when they arise.
 Mindfulness of emotion is thus a critical practice in the creation of excellence.